-• Streamflows and groundwater levels are well below normal for this date in September based on most USGS gages.
+• Streamflows and groundwater levels are well below normal across the majority of our area for this date in October based on USGS gages.

 Agricultural Impacts

 • Farmers are facing challenges with crops and livestock due to the lack of adequate rainfall, forcing them to implement water conservation measures and even truck in water.
 Some reports of yield loss or near total crop failure have been reported.